 - 1. Faculty expect students to be familiar with online testing procedures using Respondus Lockdown Browser and Respondus Monitor.
 Through Respondus Monitor, students use their own computer and webcam to record assessment sessions, all without leaving Canvas.
 The software captures video during the student's assessment period and then allows the instructor to review the video.
 Respondus monitor provides students with a way to prove their identity and that they are not cheating.
 Students will take one practice test at the beginning of the semester to practice using Respondus Monitor.
 Students will receive information regarding downloading Respondus Monitor in each course syllabus.
 Students should dress the same way they would if they were taking a test in class.
-Students should prepare their test taking environment by removing any materials that are not appropriate for their instructor to see.
-Again, this is an opportunity for students to prove they are not cheating. - 2.
-Sharing of test content outside the test site and the printing of any test material constitutes a violation of the honor code and will result in disciplinary action.
-This can result in dismissal from the nursing program.
-Please refer to the Academic Integrity section in this handbook.
+Students should prepare their test-taking environment by removing any materials that are not appropriate for their instructor to see.
+Again, this is an opportunity for students to prove they are not cheating. - Sharing of test content outside the test site and the printing of any test material constitutes a violation of the MECC Student Code of Conduct and will result in disciplinary action.
 ATI has prosecuted students for sharing copyrighted ATI testing materials.
+Refer to the MECC Student Code of Conduct http://catalog.mecc.edu/content.php?catoid=5&navoid=292

 Grades for course assignments.
 All courses include specific assignments that faculty grade as part of the total course grade.
 These activities are critical components of the final student evaluation/course grade.
 The student must complete with a satisfactory grade.
 All written assignments must follow the American Psychological Association (APA) format unless otherwise specified by the instructor.
-A useful source for APA style is the Purdue Online Writing Lab, http://owl.purdue.edu
+A useful source for APA style is the Purdue Online Writing Lab, Purdue OWL® - Purdue University